Catching the Past "Water Ices"

 Water Ices, a frozen dessert with water and clarified sugar as the base.
 It could even be a drink on occasions served like punch.

-Ices (whether cream or water) were often made from fruits, jam, and syrups and frozen in moulds (e.g. molds for you Americans) because the ice cream churn wasn't invented until 1843!
+Ices (whether cream or water) were often made from fruits, jam, and syrups and frozen in moulds (molds for you Americans) because the ice cream churn wasn't invented until 1843!

 Wait, how did they make Ices if they didn't have a churn?

-Before the churn, creating ices required the confectioner to place the creation in a smaller, sealed container which was placed in a larger one full of salted ice (metal was the recommend material).
-Unskilled confectioners would then leave the ices until they set or only stirred it occasionally.
-A good confectioner knew they needed to stir the smaller container within the larger one constantly and/or sometimes take it out, break the seal, and stir the contents before putting the smaller container back in the larger one.
+Before the churn, creating ices required the confectioner to place the mixed ingredients in a smaller, sealed container (metal was the recommend material).
+That was placed in a larger one full of salted ice .
+Unskilled confectioners would then leave this until it set or only stirred it occasionally.
+A good confectioner knew they needed to stir the smaller container within the larger one constantly and/or sometimes take it out, break the seal, and stir the contents before putting the smaller container back in the larger one (without getting any salt into the ices).
 The skill lay in knowing the right ratios of ingredients and when and how often to stir so that the texture came out nicely and the ices actually froze!

 According to a website for Colonial Williamsburg, it took anywhere from 30 minutes to 1 hour and 45 minutes for it to freeze.
 That is of course assuming you got the ratios right...
 (FYI, it was the later for me when I tried it.
 And yes, I made ices!
 More on that later.).